kevinsmith/craft-logged-in-cookie/README.md

 # Logged-In Cookie

+A simple plugin to set a cookie (`CraftLoggedIn`) when a user is logged-in and remove it when they're logged out.

+That's it.

-A simple plugin to set a cookie when a user is logged-in and remove it when they're logged out.
-This is helpful when it's necessary to determine if a user is logged-in from outside Craft, such as disabling static caching with nginx or Apache.
+This can be particularly helpful when it's necessary to determine if a user is logged-in from outside Craft, such as disabling static caching with nginx or Apache.
+Just check for the existence of that cookie, and you're off to the races.

+Cheers!

 ## Bug Reports